GzimAsani/pics-generator/README.md

-# Getting Started with Create React App
+# PICS GENERATOR

-Acalculator app build with react
+- Simple project build with react which allows you to search for different pictures such as cars, flowers and houses.

 ![img](./readme.png)